eivholt/edgeai-synthetic-cosmos-predict/README.md

     --disable_guardrail \
     --offload_prompt_refiner
 ```
-This can be looped, incrementing or randomizing `--seed` to create different variants.
+This can be looped, while incrementing or randomizing `--seed` to create different variants.

 Resulting videos: